Torrington blanks Gering girls

 People are also reading…

-Gering coach Natalie Prokup said her team played well considering that the team is low on numbers with just 11 players.
+Gering coach Natalie Prokop said her team played well considering that the team has just 11 players.

 Cummings said this was a good win for the team as they start to get to the heart of their conference schedule.